jozsefm/angular5ngFactoryError/README.md

 ## Usage

 Run npm install in angular-js folder then open the index.html from /app.
 If you replace the second script tag with app.v4.js you get a working hybrid solution.
-The app built with v5 is identical to the one built with v4 only minimal differences are there in the tooling files (package.json and tsconfig-aot.json) and the skipping of reflect-metadata import in client.ts.
+The sources of v5 are identical to the one built with v4 only minimal differences are there in the tooling files (package.json and tsconfig-aot.json) and the skipping of reflect-metadata import in client.ts.
 By using the app.v5.js the quoted error happens.

 ## Build
 You can rebuild the Angular packages by: